 - “[M]ap-obsessed, to a degree quite uncharacteristic of middle America”

-Tagsadvice aislin alaska america-land Barbie books border california california map society canada Canada-land Canada Institute Canadian Studies Carleton University carto-caricature cartoon cartoon map cartoons chicago colonialism comics comprehensive exam conference core seminar DC dolls envhist environmental history gender geography guest post history immigration immigration cartoons imperialism irish john bull language library library of congress map map cartoon maps mash-up mexico NEH NEHsummer nelvana of the northern lights newberry library newfoundland obama ontario Ottawa poem poetry pop culture association Quebec rainy days same shit different day song swipe swipes teaching teaching comics terry mosher texas the north toronto travel travel tips uncle sam united states white people wikipedia women write about comics
+Tagsadvice aislin alaska america-land Barbie books border california california map society canada Canada-land Canada Institute Canadian Studies Carleton University carto-caricature cartoon cartoon map cartoons chicago colonialism comics comprehensive exam conference core seminar DC dolls envhist environmental history gender geography guest post history immigration imperialism irish john bull language library library of congress map map cartoon maps mash-up mexico NEH NEHsummer nelvana of the northern lights newberry library newfoundland nunavut obama ontario Ottawa poem poetry pop culture association Quebec rainy days same shit different day song swipe swipes teaching teaching comics terry mosher texas the north toronto travel travel tips uncle sam united states white people wikipedia women write about comics